 It’s uncertain what causes fibromyalgia or why so few men suffer from it.
 There are genes that make people more susceptible to pain, some related to gender – women are more susceptible to pain because estrogen reduces the pain threshold, so it might increase their chance of getting diagnosed.
 Also, in general, men tend to be more stoic about their pain, which may delay or prevent a diagnosis of fibromyalgia.

 What causes fibromyalgia?

 Researchers believe that repeated nerve stimulation causes the brain and spinal cord of people living with fibromyalgia to change, causing an abnormal increase in levels of certain chemicals that signal pain.
-Many factors can likely lead to these changes, including genetics, infections and other illnesses.
+Many factors can likely lead to these changes, including genetics, infections, and other illnesses.
 A proinflammatory cytokine, IL-6, is also believed to be involved in the overactivity of the immune system, as well as the increase in free radicals.
 In some cases, fibromyalgia symptoms begin shortly after a person has experienced an emotionally or physically traumatic event.

 What are the symptoms of fibromyalgia?

 Not everyone with fibromyalgia has the same symptoms or is affected the same way.
-There may also be periods of time when fibromyalgia symptoms get better or worse, depending on factors such as stress and activity level, changes of weather, etc.
+There may also be periods of time when fibromyalgia symptoms get better or worse, depending on factors such as stress and activity level, changes in weather, etc.